 Operating a child care centre

-The City Plan includes child care centres in the group of uses called Centre activities.
+City Plan includes child care centres in the group of uses called centre activities.

 Educational establishments, home-based child care and family day care are not examples of a child care centre.
-A home-based child care is defined as a Home based business.
-If you want to operate a day care from your home, you should confirm that your business complies with the requirements of the Home based business code in the City Plan.
+A home-based child care is defined as a home based business.
+If you want to operate a day care from your home, confirm your business complies with the requirements of the Home based business code in City Plan.

-The City Plan encourages child care centres to set up in the Community facilities zones or Centre zones (being the Principal centre zone, Major centre zone, District centre zone or Neighbourhood centre zone).
+City Plan encourages child care centres to set up in Community facilities zones or Centre zones (being the Principal centre zone, Major centre zone, District centre zone or Neighbourhood centre zone).

 Building a new child care centre or extending an existing centre

-Development for a child care centre may require planning approval, depending on its location and how the proposed development complies with the requirements in the City Plan.
+Development for a child care centre may require planning approval, depending on:

-If you would like to set up a home based child care business, you should check that your business will comply with the accepted development, subject to requirements of the City Plan Home based business code.
-If your business does not meet these identified requirements a development application will be required.
+If you would like to set up a home-based child care business, you should check that your business will comply with the accepted development, subject to requirements of the Home based business code.
+If your business does not meet these identified requirements, a development application will be required.